Skip to main content

 Verkada cameras support the Link Layer Discovery Protocol (LLDP).
 LLDP is a standard link layer protocol used across various network devices to advertise their identity, capabilities, and neighbors in a local area network (LAN).

-The primary value in using LLDP to manage network integrations and for troubleshooting.
-For example, a network admin can quickly identify which Verkada device is connected to a particular switch port, or configure a policy to automatically reconfigure the port based on specific LLDP information.
+The primary value of using LLDP is to manage network integrations and troubleshooting.
+For example, a network admin can quickly identify which Verkada device is connected to a particular switch port or configure a policy to automatically reconfigure the port based on specific LLDP information.

-Specifically, Verkada cameras advertise this information every 30 seconds (see frame examples below):
+Verkada cameras advertise the following information every 30 seconds:

 • Device ID